Armageddon (1999): Aftermath

 On the December 13 edition of Raw is War, Triple H and Stephanie McMahon took over the show after Vince McMahon and his son Shane McMahon left the arena in their limousine and Triple H made all the matches of that night.
 As a result of Triple H and Stephanie's takeover, McMahon-Helmsley Era was born.
-Triple H and Stephanie continued to make matches of their own choice that were usually in favor of D-Generation X (D-X).
+Triple H and Stephanie continued to make matches of their own choice that were usually in favor of D-Generation X (DX).
 This continued on the December 16 edition of SmackDown! and on the December 20 edition of Raw is War.
-On the December 23 edition of SmackDown!, one of the victims of Triple H's match makings, Mick Foley's alter ego Mankind protested on these match makings and Stephanie decided that D-X would not interfere in any match and only fair matches would be made and Triple H was suspended in a cage above the ring during the WWF Championship match between Big Show and Mankind.
-Triple H's cage was lowered down and along with his D-X teammates, New Age Outlaws (Billy Gunn and Road Dogg), Triple H attacked Mankind.
+On the December 23 edition of SmackDown!, one of the victims of Triple H's match makings, Mick Foley's alter ego Mankind protested on these match makings and Stephanie decided that DX would not interfere in any match and only fair matches would be made and Triple H was suspended in a cage above the ring during the WWF Championship match between Big Show and Mankind.
+Triple H's cage was lowered down and along with his DX teammates, New Age Outlaws (Billy Gunn and Road Dogg), Triple H attacked Mankind.
 It was revealed to be a plan by Stephanie to punish Mankind on protesting.
 On the December 27 edition of Raw is War, Triple H forced Mankind to wrestle his Rock 'n' Sock Connection partner The Rock in a match, where the loser would leave the WWF.
-Rock won the match.
+The Rock won the match.
 As a result, Mankind was fired from WWF in the storyline.
 On the January 3, 2000 edition of Raw is War, Triple H announced that he would wrestle Big Show for the WWF Championship.
-Later that night, Triple H defeated Big Show via interference by his D-X teammate X-Pac for the WWF Championship.
-On the January 10, 2000 edition of Raw is War, Rock and the entire WWF roster threatened to leave the WWF if Mick Foley was not reinstated.
+Later that night, Triple H defeated Big Show via interference by his DX teammate X-Pac for the WWF Championship.
+On the January 10, 2000 edition of Raw is War, The Rock and the entire WWF roster threatened to leave the WWF if Mick Foley was not reinstated.
 As a result, Triple H was forced to reinstate Foley.
 On the January 13, 2000 edition of SmackDown!, Triple H announced that he would defend the WWF Championship against Foley at the Royal Rumble.
 At the Royal Rumble, Triple H defeated Foley's alter ego, Cactus Jack in a Street Fight to retain the WWF Championship.